 Cruising Alaska’s Inside Passage

-Inside Passage Alaska cruises glide through a dreamscape—from white-capped peaks to calving glaciers and deep fjords to forest-blanketed land as far as the eye could see.
-Here is everything you need to know about Alaska cruises to the famed Inside Passage, from where the passage is to how to pack for a cruise.
+Inside Passage Alaska cruises glide through a dreamscape—from white-capped peaks to calving glaciers and deep fjords to forest-blanketed land as far as the eye can see.
+Here’s everything you need to know about Alaska cruises to the famed Inside Passage, from where the passage is to how to pack for the weather.

 Convinced?
-Explore our Alaska cruises with convenient departures from Seattle and Vancouver.
+Explore our Alaska Inside Passage cruises with convenient departures from Seattle and Vancouver.

 In Haines, a seaside hamlet on the Alaska Inside Passage, there are more eagles than people.
 That says a lot about the abundance of wildlife in these waters.

 When cruising fjords, look for chubby otters and seals laying out on ice floes.
 You may see humpback whales, those baleen behemoths known for their frequent and photogenic breaching.
 Stay alert for crafty orcas who feed on salmon in the Alaska Inside Passage.

 Whale watching in Alaska is a truly humbling experience.
 The first sign of a whale is often a plume of steam that springs up from the water.
 Keep your binoculars ready!

 Scan the forest and wind-swept beaches for land animals.
 Alaskan brown bears lumber the coastline, searching for snacks (grizzlies live farther inland).
 You may also see an elusive mountain goat perched on a cliff.